carbonblack/carbon-black-cloud-sdk-python/docs/workload.rst

   uuid

-Lets start by making a simple query with our ComputeResource object.
+Start by making a simple query with our ComputeResource object.

 ::